 Travel to Poland and Israel from March 31–April 14, 2019 on a premier educational journey connecting Bay Area high school juniors and seniors to the history, heritage and future of the Jewish people.
 Availability is limited.

-Shalhevet is a Bay Area tradition unique among Poland-Israel teen journeys as a small group experience that is accompanied by a Holocaust survivor and includes pre- and post-trip education.
+Shalhevet is a Bay Area tradition unique among Poland-Israel teen journeys as a small group experience that includes pre- and post-trip education.

 Jewish history in Eastern Europe, the founding of the State of Israel, the Holocaust and modern-day revitalization of Polish Jewry are just a few of the topics we cover.
 During the two-week trip to Poland and Israel the curriculum is brought to life.